Scaling consistency across 40+ products with a shared design system

 Adoption was as important as the system itself.

-Rather than enforcing rigid rules, KDS was designed to integrate into existing workflows.
-It provided clear guidance, reusable components, and documentation that reduced decision-making overhead for teams.
+KDS fit into existing workflows through reusable components, clear guidance, and documentation that reduced decision overhead for teams.

 The system became a tool for acceleration, not constraint.